They’d say "Yeah, just PUSH HARDER and give more pressure” when I’d wonder why a client wasn’t happy with the deep tissue massage I’d just given them.

-Many therapist retire early from over doing it on the pressure.
+Many therapist retire early from overdoing it on the pressure.
 Injuring and breaking down their own bodies in the process of trying to help and assist healing for their clients.
 This simply doesn't have to be the case.

 Of course, I don't have anything against deep pressure.
-My favorite style of massage, Ashiatsu ( AKA DeepFeet Barefoot Bar Therapy) is ment to give deep pressure by design.
+My favorite style of massage, Ashiatsu (Barefoot bar therapy) as you will find it on my service menu, is meant to give deep pressure by design.
 Standing above the table and using the force of gravity + weight just makes that deep pressure happen effortlessly.

 Do you enjoy deep pressure?